htdebeer/paru/documentation/using_paru.md

 I developed *do-pandoc.rb* in two steps:

-1. first I wrote a ruby script to mine the pandoc markdown files for its [YAML](http://yaml.org/) metadata.
+1. first I wrote a ruby module to mine the pandoc markdown files for its [YAML](http://yaml.org/) metadata.
-2. using that script, I wrote another script that would use the former to get the pandoc command-line options to use from an input file, fed these options into a dynamically generated pandoc converter, and then use this converter on that same input file to generate my output file.
+2. using that module, I wrote another script that would use the former to get the pandoc command-line options to use from an input file, fed these options into a dynamically generated pandoc converter, and then use this converter on that same input file to generate my output file.